 Turning then to what Keene showed, the appellate court found that Keene had not satisfied either prong of the Strickland test.
 The appellate court commented, however, that it had no idea why defense counsel did not raise the ability to pay issue, but it was aware that defense counsel “was trying hard to overcome Keene’s failure to appear and to get the trial court to eliminate the prior strike.”

 In People v.
 Mendoza (Tello (1997) 15 Cal.4th 264, 266-268, the California Supreme Court addressed the issue of finding ineffective assistance of counsel on a silent record.
 There, the Supreme Court found it difficult to establish error or prejudice without a full record.
-The court suggested that defendant’s remedy, if any, may be by way of a petition for habeas corpus.
+The court suggested that defendant’s remedy, if any, may be by way of a petition for writ of habeas corpus.

 We bring this case summary to the reader as somewhat of a cautionary tale on challenging fees and fines, including restitution.
 Keene’s facts were bad for him, not just because he was being sentenced for a failure to register as a sex offender, but because he had an extensive criminal history and he failed to appear after being granted own recognizance release.
-Had the facts been better, the Fourth Appellate District Court may not have been so tough in their ruling.
+Had the facts been better, the Fourth Appellate District Court may not have been so tough in its ruling.

 For more information about restitution and ability to pay fines, please click on the following articles: